nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 1. give myself a treat of the new caramel macchiato flavour! :))
 ------------------------------------------------------------------------------------------------------------
 ```
-- When the `show notes` command is entered, NUSMaze will prompt you for a `BLOCK`.
+- When the `show note` command is entered, NUSMaze will prompt you for a `BLOCK`.

 :warning: The `BLOCK` must be one of the Engineering or Computing buildings.